jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.2
+* Changed the mechanism for "Add to Profile" to avoid issues with the fb:ref url method, using fb:ref handle instead
+* Eliminated /wpbook/theme/recent_posts.php
+* Incorporated Brandon Dukes' fixes to admins screens
+* Added timestamp to posts

 = Version 1.1.1 =
 * Fixed minor bug which broke FB resize javascript when 'add to profile'